 - Threat and Error Management

-The encompassing culture needs to be considered to expand the scope and the and understand the full spectrum of HF influence, both positive and negative.
+An encompassing view of culture needs to be considered to expand the scope, and to understand the full spectrum of HF influence, both positive and negative.

-Breakdowns between the human – the Liveware component in the middle – and any of the surrounding components, can lead to HF consideration and possible error.
+Breakdowns between a human (the Liveware component in the middle) and any of the surrounding components, can lead to HF consideration and possible error.

-The above Breakdowns / Failures are just examples and possible outcomes.
+The above Breakdowns/Failures are examples with possible outcomes.

-Consider the following table with the same Breakdowns and Failures but different outcomes;
+Consider the following table with the same Breakdowns/Failures but with different outcomes.

 Clearly the consequences, cultural influences, and potential causes can be greatly varied.
-They may be the result of active or latent failures which may only become evident depending on the investigation of the event.
+They may be the result of active or latent failures which may only become evident through the investigation of the event.

 The Reason Model

-The Reason model of accident causation describes how the breach of multiple system defences could result in an accident.
-Professor James Reason also argued that single point failures in complex systems like aviation should not be consequential.
-The defence failures (breaches) could be both active or latent failures.
+The Reason model of accident causation describes how the breaches of multiple system defences can result in an accident.
+Reason argues that single point failures in complex systems, like aviation, that are well defended by layers of defences, are rarely consequential.
+Defence failures (breaches) can be both active or latent.

-A Latent failure is more insidious, it lies in wait and unknown until discovered.
+A Latent failure is more insidious, it lies in wait and is unknown until discovered.

-Example; An organisational manual that details company procedure, that happens to be contradictory to OEM manual perhaps prohibiting such action.
-The OEM manual was not thought to be checked on the assumption that the SOP writer had already done so.
+For example, An organisational manual that details company procedure, that happens to be contradictory to OEM manual perhaps prohibiting such action.

 The PEAR model – an HF model for Engineers